 York is also an active educator.
 During his training under Alvin Batiste he took part in the pilot Jazz Artist in Residence Program of the National Endowment for the Arts that evolved into the New Orleans Center for the Creative Arts where Wynton Marsalis and Harry Connick studied.
 From 1996 to 2000, he was a MCACA Artist-in-Residence at Community High School in Ann Arbor and guided many jazz combos.
 At Washtenaw Community College he directed a 21-member student jazz orchestra with musicians aged 17 to 70.

 Tasha Lebow was a program manager at The University of Michigan’s Program for Educational Opportunity for over 20 years.
 PEO was the regional federally-funded Equity Assistance Center serving pK-12 schools throughout the Great Lakes States with consultation and technical assistance.
 Tasha provided professional development to schools on multicultural curriculum and instruction, prejudice and harassment prevention, school climate, parent involvement and educational equity issues.
 With Robin Wax she co-authored the award winning “Remember the Ladies” A Handbook of Women in American History.
 She also served on her local school board for 12 years.
-Tasha is the immediate past president of the National Association for Multicultural Education and a member of the board of The Scrap Box—a green supply/recycle center that promotes sustainability and upcycle arts and crafts.
+Tasha is a past president of the National Association for Multicultural Education.

 Deborah Orlowski – joined board 6/11